 Article written for Ceramics SA Magazine March 2018:

-One of those influences was William Kentridge’s use of narrative in his animation films like – Tide Tables and Journey to the moon, which made me recognize a certain kind of narrative in pictures on my pot of The Sower as my abstract lines became shapes and shapes progressed into a circular picture, which could then be re-interpreted as it was turned in a circle.
+One of those influences was William Kentridge’s use of narrative in his animation films like – Tide Tables and Journey to the Moon.
+It made me recognize a certain kind of narrative progressing in pictures on my pot named The Sower – abstract lines became shapes and shapes changed into circular pictures which could again be re-interpreted as it was turned around in a circle.

-I also liked Kentridge’s simplistic use of the charcoal line to relate his childlike longing for something real and beyond this world by using the simplest of means, – the charcoal line.
-It made me grasp imagination as a truth bearing faculty.
-So when I encountered the behavior of colour in my glaze oxides, I invited imagination along and made Red (2017) after the first man Adam made out of clay that was red.
+I also liked Kentridge’s simplistic use of the charcoal line to relate his childlike longing for something real and beyond this world.
+That made me string imagination as a truth bearing faculty.
+When I then next encountered the behavior of colour in my glaze oxides, I invited imagination along and made Red (2017) after the first man Adam made out of clay that was red.

-I then went on to imagine the worlds of the quantum smalls and the cosmic large objects in the visible and hidden dimensions as hypothesized by string theory and then related these abstract dimensions to Zechariah’s vision of the man riding on a red horse underneath the myrtle trees.
-Again compelled to translate abstract things into physical form, I then made My Starry Skies (2017).
+More cylinders followed as I drew lines from the worlds of the quantum smalls to the cosmic large objects in the visible and hidden dimensions and beyond to the abstract dimensions declared in Zechariah’s vision about the man riding on a red horse underneath the myrtle trees.
+I was compelled to translate abstract things into physical form and made The Man riding on a Red Horse in 2017.

 Again, I returned to that longing for the real and beyond, which C.S.
 Lewis believed, we all shared.
 He reasoned, ‘If I find in myself a desire which no experience in this world can satisfy, then the most probable explanation is that I was made for another world.’
 He called that longing a lived proof for the existence of God.
-It was like saying, ‘It is plum because it pulls everybody’s face tight into a ruinous heap.’
-I then used the form of a teapot-combine, which I derived from the ancient Buncheong wares of the 15th and 17th century in Korea, to express that abstract shape of a soul quickened by the Spirit of Christ and made my Gazelle-Woman (2017) with its dialectic.
+It was like saying, ‘It is plum because it implodes everybody’s face.’
+I then used the form of a teapot-combine, which I derived from the ancient Buncheong wares of the 15th and 17th century in Korea, to express the regeneration of a soul quickened by the Spirit of Christ and made my Gazelle-Woman (2017) with its argument for reason.

-Looking back at my process over these last three years, it does not feel linear at all.
-It is more like a circle forever spinning on a potter’s wheel, where all things are always being re-interpreted at every rotation.
-It is as if the angular momentum of that spinning circle does all the work and all that is required of me is to fall into its orbit.
-That often happens by unexpected things, like the sudden realization that all the rhythms and patterns of the whole universe are obedient to that one-line equation of gravity’s law or the fact that there are symmetries popping up all over the place or the way that life without water is a completely different thing.
-Things like that can occupy my mind for days and days until I then decide to see it clearly for what it is by sketching it out as fast charcoal impressions on newsprint paper so that nothing material can hold me back.
-And if I find that its two dimensional surface restricts me, I’ll shape it in clay in four space-times and if I unpack my kiln and see another stranger there, I know it means going even beyond this universe.
+Looking at my process, it does not feel linear at all.
+It feels more like a circle forever spinning on a potter’s wheel, where all things are always being re-interpreted at every rotation of time.
+It is as if the angular momentum of that spinning circle does all the work, pulling me into its orbit.
+That tug is unplanned like a sudden realization that all the rhythms and patterns of the universe are obedient to a one-line equation of gravity’s law or that you see symmetries all over the place or that a life without water is a completely different thing.
+Things like that can occupy my mind for days and days until I then decide to see it clearly for what it is in fast charcoal impressions on cheap newsprint paper – so that nothing material can hold me back.
+And if I find that the two dimensional surface restricts me, I’ll shape it in clay in four space-times and if I unpack my kiln and see a stranger there, I know it means going even beyond this universe.
 It is usually then that I hear reason’s silent cries in my ears, ‘what have you done.’
-I then crawl after her as she is already making her way back along that slippery circle to repeat my steps from the beginning.
-If I were to switch my process the other way around and first resolve my work in my head and then executed it.
-It sounds so unappealing to me because I think my mind will rule over my heart and the outcome will be less authentic.
+I then crawl after her as she is makes her way back along that slippery circle to repeat my steps from the beginning.
+I have often wondered what would happen if I first resolved my work in my head and then executed it.
+It sounds so unappealing to me because I think my mind will rule over my heart.
 I therefore leap before I think.

-That is how I taste all those in-between flavors.
+This is how I taste, see and leap.
 Without fail my meanderings always lead me back to the author of all things who fills heaven and earth by his perfect wisdom and compelling love.
-Perhaps it is only now that I see my pots stand on their own as lived experiments next to their written logics for being.
+Perhaps it is only now that I see my pots stand on their own as lived experiments, fragile and fighting for faith.